davidwitten/GoodCalc/README.md

 Functions
 ---------
-Here are three of the many functions available on GoodPyCalc.
+Here are four of the many functions available on GoodPyCalc.

     /choose x y